A general randomized test for Alpha: Simulations

-In all scenarios, we report empirical rejection frequencies under the null and under the alternative, for nominal level $\tau =5\%$, using $N\in \left\{ 100,200,500\right\} $ and $T\in \left\{ 100,200,300,400,500\right\} $ .
+In all scenarios, we report rejection frequencies under the null and under the alternative, for nominal level $\tau =5\%$, using $N\in \left\{ 100,200,500\right\} $ and $T\in \left\{ 100,200,300,500, 1000, 2000\right\} $.
 As far as the alternative hypothesis is concerned, we consider a rather sparse alternative where $\alpha _{i}\overset{i.i.d.}{\sim }\mathcal{N}(0,1)$ for $5\%$ percent of the cross-sectional units $1\leq i\leq N$.
-We construct the test statistic using a notional value of $\nu =5$ in (\ref{psi_iT}), and consider both the \textquotedblleft one-shot\textquotedblright\ test in Section \ref{tests}, and the de-randomized version in Section \ref{de-random} .
-For the latter, we examine results using two decision rules: the first one is based on the inequality in \eqref{eq:derand_LIL} while the second one employs the relation in \eqref{eq:derand_fB} with $f(B)=B^{-1/4}$.
-We compare our test with the tests by \citet[][FLY henceforth]{fan2015power}, \citet[][GOS]{gagliardini2016time}, \citet[][FLLM]{feng2022high}, \citet[][PY]{pesaran2023testing}, and \citet[][AS]{ardia2024robust}. \footnote{ The test of FLY is based on estimating the covariance matrix of $u_{t}$ with the POET method of \cite{fan2013large}.
-As in \cite{fan2015power}, we consider the \emph{soft} thresholding function; results based on hard and scad thresholding \citep{fan2001variable} are numerically identical and available upon request.
-Finally, we set tuning parameters of the AS test as suggested in their Monte Carlo exercise (in particular, and using their notation, we set $L=0$ and $\psi =1/3$).}$^{,}$\footnote{ Also, Monte Carlo results in \citet{feng2022high} and \citet{pesaran2023testing} show that their tests consistently outperform that of \citet{gungor2016multivariate}.
-Hence, we omit comparisons with this last approach.}
+We construct the test statistic using a notional value of $\nu =5$ in (\ref{psi_iT}), and consider both the \textquotedblleft one-shot\textquotedblright\ test in Section \ref{tests}, and the derandomized version in Section \ref{derandom} .
+For the latter, we examine results using both \eqref{eq:derand_LIL} and \eqref{eq:derand_fB} with $f(B)=B^{-1/4}$.
+We compare our test with the tests by \citet[][FLLM]{feng2022high}, \citet[][PY]{pesaran2023testing}, and \citet[][AS]{ardia2024robust}.\footnote{We set tuning parameters of the AS test as suggested in their Monte Carlo exercise (in particular, using their notation, we set $L=0$ and $\psi =1/3$).
+When applicable, i.e.\ when $N<T$, we also check performances of the test by \citet[][GRS]{gibbons1989test} Moreover, Monte Carlo results in \citet{feng2022high} and \citet{pesaran2023testing} show that their tests consistently outperform that of \citet{gungor2016multivariate}.
+Hence, we omit comparisons with this last approach.
+The comparison with the approaches of \cite{fan2015power} and \cite{gagliardini2016time} is reported in Section \ref{MC_moreBenchmarks} of the Supplement.}